 - Overall Concluding Statement

-To start any five-paragraph essay, the author should always implement an exciting hook to grab the reader's attention from the get-go.
-This can be something like an interesting fact, rhetorical question or humorous idea; the main goal is to keep your reader interested!
+To start any five-paragraph essay, you should always implement an exciting hook to grab the reader's attention from the get-go.
+This can be something like an interesting fact, rhetorical question or humorous idea; the main goal is to keep your reader interested.
 Following this step, you want to provide your reader with any necessary background information regarding your topic.